sf-wdi-22-23/modules-22/w07-rails/d1-dusk-associations/README.md

 Head over to the [Many-To-Many Challenges](many_to_many_challenges.md) and work together in pairs.

+## Stretch Challenge: Self-Referencing Assocations

+Lots of real-world apps create assocations between items that are the same type of resource.
+Read (or reread) <a href="http://guides.rubyonrails.org/association_basics.html#self-joins" target="_blank">the "self joins" section of the Associations Basics Rails Guide</a> and try to create a self-referencing association in your `practice_associations` app.
+(Classic use cases are friends and following, where both related resources would be users.)
+No solution provided.

 ## Migration Workflow

 Getting your models and tables synced up is a bit tricky.
 Pay close attention to the following workflow, especially the rake tasks.